apeaircreative/BuildHER_Aleotoken/README.md

 bash
 ./run.sh {account1|account2}

-Replace `{accountaccount2}` with the appropriate account you wish to use.
+Replace `{account1|account2}` with the appropriate account you wish to use.

+## Workshop Reference

+For a detailed walkthrough of the original implementation, you can watch the BuildHER workshop on YouTube: [BuildHER Workshop](https://www.youtube.com/watch?v=slVmiwqNiRw).

 ## Acknowledgments